 Is anyone surprised Donald Trump has a problem with a strong woman or strong women across the board?

-We know the more is to come.
+We know that more is to come, so let's be clear.

-If you're a working person, worried about whether or not you'll have a job to go to, whether or not you'll be able to pay your mortgage, pay your rent, worried about the poison and the air you breathe, the water you drink, worried about your civil rights, even your basic right to dignity, which is under attack with this administration.
+If you're a working person worried about whether or not you'll have a job to go to, whether or not you'll be able to pay your mortgage, pay your rent, worried about the poison and the air you breathe, the water you drink, worried about your civil rights, even your basic right to dignity, which is under attack with this administration, Kamala Harris has had your back, and now we have to have her back.

 She's going to stand with me in this campaign, and all of us are going to stand up for her.

-On January 20th, 2021, we're all going to watch Senator Harris raise her right hand and swear the oath of office as the first woman ever to serve in the second highest office in America in this land.
+On January 20th, 2021, we're all going to watch Senator Harris raise her right hand and swear the oath of office as the first woman ever to serve in the second highest office in America, in this land.

-And then we're going to get to work, fixing the mess that President Trump and Vice President Pence have created, both at home and abroad, through four years of mismanagement and coddling of terrorists and thugs around the world.
+And then we're going to get to work fixing the mess that President Trump and Vice President Pence have created, both at home and abroad, through four years of mismanagement and coddling of terrorists and thugs around the world.

 Not only will America dig itself out of this hole they put us in, we're going to build, we're going to build back, and we're going to build back better.